cafewill/android-java-firebase/README.md

 Create Firebase project and replace the google-services.json with yours.

 * Step 2 : Build and Run \
-Open project with Android studio \
+Open project with Android studio. \
 Build and run project.

 * Step 3 Check token and messages \